ArtWhisperer: A Dataset for Characterizing Human-AI Interactions in Artistic Creations: Interaction Game

-Data was collected from March-May 2023.
-IRB approval was obtained.\\ \textbf{\textit{ArtWhisperer}:} A public version of our game was released online at \url{https://artwhisperer.io/} and we collected data from consenting users playing the game.
-Three new images were released each day, and users can play during as many days as they would like.
+\textbf{\textit{ArtWhisperer}:} A public version of our game was released online, with three new target images released daily.
+We collected data from consenting users playing the game.
+Users were not paid.
 Users were anonymous and we only collected data related to the prompts submitted to ensure privacy of users.
-While we expect some users played the game across multiple days, we did not track them and so do not know the true number of unique users across days.
+While we expect some users played the game across multiple days, we did not track them.
 A summary of the \textit{ArtWhisperer} dataset is provided in Table~\ref{tbl:overview_of_data}.
-In total, we have 2,250 players corresponding to 51,026 interactions across 191 target images.
-We further break down the data across several common categories the images relate to.
-In Figure~\ref{fig:query_distribution}, we show a density plot of how many queries are submitted by players across different target images. \\ \textbf{\textit{ArtWhisperer-Validation}:} A second version of the game (with a near identical interface) was released to paid crowd workers on Prolific \cite{prolific}.
+In total, we have 2,250 (potentially non-unique) players corresponding to 51,026 interactions across 191 target images.
+Players interacted with the model SD v2.1.
+In Figure~\ref{fig:query_distribution}, we plot the number of queries submitted by players across different target images.

+\textbf{\textit{ArtWhisperer-Validation}:} The game (with a near identical interface) was also released as a controlled user study to paid crowd workers on Prolific \cite{prolific}.
 The crowd workers were compensated at a rate of $\$12.00$ per hour for roughly 20 minutes of their time.
 Workers played the game across 5 randomly selected target images from a pre-selected subset of 51 target images chosen to have diverse content.
 Workers were also asked to rate each of their images on a scale of 1-10 (i.e., self-scoring their generated images).
 In total, we collected data on 4,572 interactions, corresponding to 140 users and 51 unique target images across two different diffusion models, SD v2.1 and SD v1.5.
-Additional details on the \textit{ArtWhisperer-Validation} dataset are provided in the Appendix.
+Additional details and demographic information are provided in Appendix~\ref{app:validation_data_overview}.